 Have you ever just stared at your child from a distance and thought: “Am I doing this all right”?

-Perhaps you’re about to rip your hair out and that can’t help but wonder: “What am I doing wrong”?
+Other times, perhaps, you feel like ripping your hair out and then can’t help but wonder: “What am I doing wrong”?

 Or maybe you’ve watched them sleep thinking: “But what more can I do for them”?